smallwesley/getdata_tidy_data_project/README.md

 ## Set up & Execution of R Code

-1. To execute the R code **run_analysis.R**, create a working directory and place this file in that directory.
+To execute the R code **run_analysis.R**

-2. Update the script's "setwd" (set working directory) to match if necessary.
-Or comment out using the "#"
+1. Place run_analysis.R script in a working directory
-3. Extract the contents of the raw dataset achive (zip file) in to the working directory.
-You should have a sub folder named **UCI HAR Dataset**.
-If named anything else, rename to "UCI HAR Dataset"
+2. Extract the contents of the Samsung UCI HAR Dataset zipped achive in to the working directory.
+There should be an **UCI HAR Dataset** subfolder.
+Under the subfolder should be the training and test folders.
-4. Execute R code.
-5. Open newly generate tidy dataset file named **getdata_project_tidy_dataset.txt** in working.
+3. Execute from the working directory source("./run_analysis.R")

+## Load Tidy Dataset

 ***The following code has been provided to load the dataset in R.***

-    filepath <- "./getdata_project_tidy_dataset.txt"
+    filepathTidyDataset <- "./getdata_project_tidy_dataset.txt"
-    data <- read.table(filepath, header = TRUE)
+    dfTidyDataset <- read.table(filepathTidyDataset, header = TRUE)

-    View(data)
+    dim(dfTidyDataset)  # VIEW DIMENSIONS
+    str(dfTidyDataset)  # VIEW STRUCTURE (SCHEMA)
+    head(dfTidyDataset) # VIEW TOP FEW LINES
+    tail(dfTidyDataset) # VIEW LAST FEW LINES

+    View(dfTidyDataset) # INVOKE DATA VIEWER